Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Appendix. Miscellaneous

-This was proved in e.g. \cite{AFK10, HJ10} but they only showed such constant $ C $ exists and might depend on $ X $.
-In \cite[Remark 3.2 (3)]{JS11}, the authors noticed that the constant $ C $ can be universal and less than $ 602 $.
-We will show the construction given in \cite{AFK10, HJ10} (see also \cite{HJ14}) in fact implies that $ C \leq 3 + \epsilon $ (for any $ \epsilon > 0 $) by a careful examination of each step in their proofs.
-The detail is given in the following included for convenience of readers.
+This result was established in works such as \cite{AFK10, HJ10}, where it was demonstrated that such a constant $ C $ exists, though it may depend on the particular Banach space $ X $.
+In \cite[Remark 3.2 (3)]{JS11}, the authors noticed that $ C $ can be universal and less than $ 602 $.
+We will show that the construction given in \cite{AFK10, HJ10} (see also \cite{HJ14}) in fact implies that $ C \leq 3 + \epsilon $ (for any $ \epsilon > 0 $) by a careful examination of each step in their proofs.
+The details are given in the following for the convenience of the readers.